funkhaus/fuxt/README.md

 You can simply use the CSS `height: var(--real100vh); transition: height 0.4s ease-in-out;` and it will work across all devices smoothly.

+## Referrer object

+The store contains an object `this.$store.state.referrer` that is populated by the last `from` route object that was displayed.
+This is controlled by the `/middleware/referrer.js` file.

 ## Linting

 This theme has perfect linting for Vue/GQL/JS/SCSS/CSS and HTML using Prettier and ESLint.
 The ruleset is the Vue style guide "Recommended" spec.